kahlil/grunt-compass/README.md

     debugsass: true
     ```

-10. You can set the relative assets to `true` and set an image path for Compass spriting feature:
+10. You can set the relative assets to `true` and set an image path for the Compass spriting feature:

     ```javascript
     images: '/path/to/images',
     relativeassets: true
     ```

-11. Run "grunt watch" and change some SASS files :)
+11. Run "grunt watch" and edit some SASS files :)

 # An Example Setup